Counselling & Psychotherapeutic Support based in Birmingham & Solihull

 Ending

-Endings can be different for each person, but they are never insignificant.
+Endings are different for each person, but they are never insignificant.
 We may agree that the work you came to do feels complete, you may feel ready to move on to a different type of support, or that it’s time to pause what you are processing for a while.
 There’s no wrong way to end, but it can certainly feel strange or conflicting in the midst of it

 Get in touch and we can arrange a brief call to meet and chat about the kind of support you’re looking for.
 This is a good chance for us to get to know each other and to decide if we could work well together.